 The Union Public Service Commission is a prime recruiting body that holds the responsibility of conducting recruitment examinations for All India services and group A & group B of Central services.
-They shortlist the best candidates for the posts under Indian Administrative Service (IAS), Indian Foreign Service (IFS), Indian Police Service (IPS) etc. UPSC exams are conducted in three main successive stages, i.e. Preliminary, Mains as well as Interview.
+They shortlist the best candidates for the posts under Indian Administrative Service (IAS), Indian Foreign Service (IFS), Indian Police Service (IPS), etc. UPSC exams are conducted in three main successive stages, i.e. Preliminary, Mains as well as Interview.

 “Whether you think you can or you can’t, you are right”– Henry Ford.
 The first and foremost success mantra you need to keep in mind for UPSC exams is to have persistence and perseverance.
 The below sections elaborate on the best strategies as well as useful resources you must have while exploring the best answer on how to prepare for UPSC.

 Certainly, gearing up for one of the trickiest competitive exams is a daunting task.
 To begin on imparting the mantra on how to prepare for UPSC, the most important tip is that you must carry out extensive research on its pattern, syllabus as well as preparation guides.
 Further, check out the insights from UPSC toppers which will assist you in finding the right track for your preparation.
-Once you have done your research, the next step is to create a study plan and timeline and making sure to adhere to it throughout your preparatory phase.
+Once you have done your research, the next step is to create a study plan and timeline and make sure to adhere to it throughout your preparatory phase.

 Choose Optional Subjects Wisely

-Another prominent tips recommended by many IAS toppers on how to prepare for UPSC is the careful selection of optional subjects.
+Another prominent tip recommended by many IAS toppers on how to prepare for UPSC is the careful selection of optional subjects.
 There are scores of optional subjects available for these exams which candidates can choose as per their area of interest.
 While opting for these subjects, make sure that you are familiarised with the discipline you are selecting.
 Generally, it is advised to select those subjects in which you have done the graduation or have expertise in.

 Read a Newspaper Everyday

-Staying updated with the current affairs is also a key preparation tip you must have come across.
+Staying updated with current affairs is also a key preparation tip you must have come across.
 If you are exploring the best preparation strategies on how to prepare for UPSC, reading one newspaper daily is a common one you will find.
 The most popular one for government exams is the Hindu newspaper which is renowned for its commendable language and writing style as well as analytical editorials.
-You can also subscribe to its digital edition if you are unable to buy its hardcopy.
+You can also subscribe to its digital edition if you are unable to buy its hard copy.
 Some of the other newspapers are Indian Express (Explains series online), Navbharat Times, Dainik Bhaskar, amongst others.
 Not only will these assist you in comprehending the major current events but will also improve your writing style and vocabulary.
-The major competitive exam magazines you can subscribe include, India Yearbook, Yojna, Kurukshetra, Civil Service Times etc.
+The major competitive exam magazines you can subscribe to include, India Yearbook, Yojna, Kurukshetra, Civil Service Times, etc.